 For longer trips, know the distance between water sources along your route, and have a water-treatment method appropriate for the environment and your group size.
-For groups of four or fewer, water bottles with integrated filters are convenient, like the LifeStraw Go water bottle with two-stage filtration ($40) and Katadyn BeFree Water Filtration System ($40-$60, three sizes).
+For groups of four or fewer, water bottles with integrated filters are convenient, like the LifeStraw Go water bottle with two-stage filtration ($40).
 For any group — but especially larger ones — pump filters like the MSR HyperFlow Microfilter ($120) and gravity filters like the Katadyn Base Camp Pro 10L ($100) are more efficient.

 Besides burning exposed skin, the sun can accelerate dehydration and exacerbate the symptoms of elevation sickness — and the sun grows more intense with increasing elevation.
 Wear full-coverage sunglasses that protect the eyes from UVA and UVB light; a broad-spectrum sunscreen (meaning it blocks UVA and UVB rays) with a rating of SPF 30 or higher; and a sun hat, ideally with a wide brim.

 Oh, the many injuries that can occur in the backcountry — especially when you don’t bring a first-aid kit.
 Be prepared for blisters, falls, cuts and other wounds with a basic kit like the Adventure Medical Kits Ultralight / Watertight .7 Medical Kit ($29).